fictionco/fiction/@apps/factor/docs/basic-example.md

 Let's dig in to the basics of developing an application with Factor.

-Full stacks apps have many functional aspects, but the good news is Factor standardizes them for you.

 In this document, we'll create a basic, yet fully featured app from scratch.
 You will be able to use these steps as the starting point for creating world-class applications in no time.

 Check out the files for this example here.